 Gaming has never been a bigger business than it is today.
 With the release of movie-based games, high-seas adventures and the very popular tower defense genre, gaming computer rigs are literally flying off the shelves – with people wanting bigger and better systems each year.
 This doesn’t even account yet for the rise of virtual reality, which is expected to explode in the years to come.

 That leaves us with computer peripherals to enhance the gaming experience.
-To truly enjoy some of the highest-end multiplayer fighter games, for example, you’ll need the best gaming mouse you can find.
+To truly enjoy some of the highest-end multiplayer fighter games, for example, you’ll need the right mouse, the best gaming mouse you can find.
 When coupled with an ergonomic keyboard, they can afford you hours of stress-free gameplay.
 Let’s see what other considerations you’ll need to have before setting up your very own escape into the virtual world.

 - You’ll Need to Budget for Your Rig